 Saddles

-In addition to mountain peaks, mountain passes are popular in the countryside.
+In addition to mountain peaks, mountain passes are famous in the countryside.
 The highest of the innumerable passes is the 2,738-meter Ombretta.
 Most of them can be reached on foot, but several well-known passes can be used by car or bicycle.

 Dolomiti Bellunesi National Park

-Europe's No 1 range - The Dolomites
+Europe's No. 1 range - The Dolomites

 Nature conservation areas